natepage/micro-chat-websocket/README.md

 micro-chat
 ==========

-A simply chat project based on the micro kernel of Symfony 3.
+A simply chat project based on the micro kernel of Symfony 3 and the WebSocketBundle.